matthewmcnulty/spark-on-kubernetes/README.md

 sudo ln -s spark-3.3.1-bin-hadoop3 /opt/spark
 ```

 Copy the path from your preferred installation.
-Then open ~/.profile using nano or your favorite text editor:
+Then open ~/.profile using nano or your favorite text editor.

 ```bash
 vim ~/.profile